light8227/yo-docs/modding-guides/general/mobiclip.md

 ---
-title: How to Convert MP4 to Moflex
+title: Convert MP4 to Moflex
 layout: default
 grand_parent: Modding Guides
 parent: General Modding
 ---

-# How to Convert MP4 to Moflex
+# Converting MP4 to Moflex
 > **Original guide by @komazuraaa on discord.
 Modified by @n123original.
 Make sure your video is exported to 480p before doing this!!!**

 * First, get Mobiclip Multicore Encoder.